I have built and repaired the Buchla 248 MARF V1. The module is a total redesign with a microprocessor and is quite

 The power cable isn't very well thought out.
 It routes into the row of electrolytic capacitors so if you tie strap the cable to the PCB it puts stress on the capacitors.
-One option is to mount the capacitors on the backside of the PCB.
-The spacing is very close so they might have to be mounted 90 degrees to the backside.
+The best option is to mount the capacitors on the backside of the PCB.
+The spacing is close but sufficient for the capacitors in the BOM.
 I chose to make a standoff to raise the power cable over the capacitors since they were already installed.

 Here is the final assembled V2 from the rear.

 Programming is straightforward using ST Link.
 I have instructions for loading ST Link on my 218 page as they use the same STM32F505 processor.
 However, once programmed, the Time Multiplier and Stage Address controls and the Output Voltage Level sliders did not function.
 The build thread mentioned bad eeproms affecting the Time Multiplier and Stage Address controls.
 This doesn't make a lot of sense to me as the eeprom is directly interfaced to the ST32F405 processor and lack of data shouldn't affect reading the controls and sliders.
 I did buy additional eeproms in two different varieties and neither made any difference as I expected.

 I thought I would try reprogramming the firmware.
 However, once programmed, ST Link could no longer connect to the target.
 I don't understand why.
 Typically this would be due to the program redefining the SWDIO, SWCLK or SWO pins, but these pins are only used by the ST Link programmer so it doesn't make sense they would be reprogrammed.
 The various help files say to use a hardware reset but I could never detect ST Link driving the NRST line going low.
 I manually pulled it low and that made no difference.
 Finally I found one hint about pulling BOOT0 high.
 Boot0 is pin 60 and tied low through a 10K resistor.
 Vdd is pin 64 so I simply jumper the two while programming.
 Programming made no difference.